-A photograph of mine was selected for the Seattle Erotic Arts Festival: June 16-24, 2012.
+I once submitted photos to an arts festival.
+A photograph of mine--one included in my MM portfolio--was selected for the Seattle Erotic Arts Festival: June 16-24, 2012.

 Yes, I live in Forest Grove, Oregon.
 But when I shoot locally, I shoot in Portland: outside, in good weather; inside, which I prefer, in hotels and studios.
 I also arrange shoots when I travel.

 For unfettered access to several photos of mine like you see here on MM (or cannot see because some of these shots are blocked unless you are a Model Mayhem member), click this link:

 I am not a photographer by trade.
 I am a university professor of English language and literature.
 I am not trying to change professions: I am expanding the one I have.
 Cross-disciplinary work is prized in a university where such topics as creativity, artistic self-expression, risk, and even the first amendment are valued.